gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 while a list of endpoints is shown by the command::

     root@auth-node:~# keystone endpoint-list
-    WARNING: Bypassing authentication using a token & endpoint (authentication credentials are being ignored).
     +----------------------------------+-----------+----------------------------------------+---------------------------+-----------------------------------------+----------------------------------+
     |                id                |   region  |               publicurl                |        internalurl        |                 adminurl                |            service_id            |
     +----------------------------------+-----------+----------------------------------------+---------------------------+-----------------------------------------+----------------------------------+